Sensor Installation Guide

 ./bootstrap.sh -i 123.124.125.126 -s 3822 -n eth4

-persona, which is not listening on any ports but will respond to pings and send transport protocol rejection packets.
-When you are ready for the sensor to start collecting data, be sure to select one of the device personas and apply it to the sensor so it captures additional traffic and scanning attempts.
+Once you have successfully installed a sensor, the sensor will be running the GreyNoise Default profile, which is not listening on any ports but will respond to pings and send transport protocol rejection packets.
+When you are ready for the sensor to start collecting data, ensure that you select one of the device profiles and apply it to the sensor, allowing it to capture additional traffic and scanning attempts.

 Troubleshooting

 For any issues, please feel free to contact [email protected] for assistance.

 Check your Firewall Settings